ETDR Word Template

 - Start using the template from the very beginning.

-- Contact the IT Help Desk if you have questions or run into problems.
+- Contact the IT Service Desk (Search the Knowledge Base, Submit a Ticket, or Start a Live Chat) if you have questions or run into problems.
 Word is a complex program and can be frustrating to use.
 Let us know if you’re having difficulties, and we can usually find a quick solution.